taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 1.4 	Product Scope

 Benefits With Friends is a web-based service which allows users to use each other’s employee benefits.
 The corporate goal of this service is to allow employees of low-earning jobs to maximize the benefits offered by their employers.
-The product will be free and accessed by any web browser.
-Also, the product needs Internet in order to function and display results.
+The product will be free and accessible through any web browser connected to the internet.
 #### 1.5 	References

 IEEE Std 830-1998 Recommended Practice for Software Requirements Specifications.
 IEEE Computer Society, 1998.